Jakafi (ruxolitinib) for myelofibrosis

 | Usage | Used to treat certain adults with myelofibrosis |

-| Administration | Oral tablets |
+| Administration | Oral tablets or extended-release tablets |

 Who with myelofibrosis can take Jakafi?